Jxl-s/Jxl-s/README.md

 Welcome to my profile!

 I am currently studying Computer Science, and I am passionate about web and software development.
-Mainly, I am a JavaScript, TypeScript, React, and 3D enthusiast.
+Mainly, I am a Web and 3D enthusiast, and I'm always open to learning new technologies.

 ---